Mixed Logit Models and Network Formation: Case Study: A Sequential Patent Citation Network

-We now examine the distribution parameters for different numbers of new patents that we sample from the data, different numbers of alternatives in the alternative set of each choice, and without demanding that alternatives must be in the same technology category as the new patent.
+We now examine the distribution parameters for different numbers of new patents that we sample from the data, different numbers of alternatives in the alternative set of each choice, and without the restriction that alternatives must be in the same technology category as the new patent.
 We report our results in Table \ref{tab:CiteDiffSampling}.

-The citations-received, sub-category parameters (i.e., $m_{1}$, $s_{1}$, $m_{2}$, and $s_{2}$), and the standard deviation of the time difference (i.e., $s_{3}$) are all statistically significant for all of the sampling methods.
-In the first four columns of Table \ref{tab:CiteDiffSampling}, we observe that the values of these parameters are mostly very similar to each other, although $\textrm{cor}_{13}$ has a larger magnitude in the fourth column than it does in the other columns.
-Broadly speaking, the parameter values appear to be robust with respect to the choices in these four columns.
+The citations-received, sub-category parameters (i.e., $m_{1}$, $s_{1}$, $m_{2}$, and $s_{2}$), and the standard deviation of the time difference (i.e., $s_{3}$) are all statistically significant for all of the {procedures}.
+In {procedures} (1)--(4) of Table \ref{tab:CiteDiffSampling}, we observe that the values of these parameters are mostly very similar to each other, although $\textrm{cor}_{13}$ has a larger magnitude in {procedure} (4) than it does {in the other procedures}.
+Broadly speaking, the parameter values appear to be robust with respect to the choices in these four {procedures}.

-In the fifth column of Table \ref{tab:CiteDiffSampling}, we observe that $m_{1}$, $m_{3}$, $s_{2}$, and $s_{3}$ have similar magnitudes as in the other columns.
-We also observe that the value of $s_{1}$ in the fifth column has a smaller magnitude than it does in the other columns.
-However, $m_{2}$ has a larger value than in the other columns.
-Because we no longer require the new patent and its alternatives to be in the same technology category, one possible explanation for this difference is that we are now incorporating a notion of field relatedness between patents with the sub-category variable.

-By definition, if two patents are in the same technology sub-category, they must be in the same technology category, but the converse is not true.
+In {procedure} (5) of Table \ref{tab:CiteDiffSampling}, we observe that $m_{1}$, $m_{3}$, $s_{2}$, and $s_{3}$ have similar magnitudes as {in} the other {procedures}.
+We also observe that the value of $s_{1}$ {in procedure} (5) has a smaller magnitude than it does {in} the other {procedures}.
+However, $m_{2}$ has a larger value than {in} the other {procedures}.
+Because we no longer require the new patent and its alternatives to be in the same technology category, one possible explanation for this difference is that we are now incorporating a notion of {technology-category} relatedness between patents with the sub-category variable.
+By definition, if two patents are in the same technology sub-category, they must be in the same technology category.
+However, the converse is not true.
 Consequently, the presence of two patents in the same technology sub-category is a stronger measure of relatedness when we do not control for the technology category.
-This increases the relative importance of the sub-category variable and helps explain the larger mean of the distribution of $\beta_{2n}$.
+This increases the relative importance of the sub-category variable and helps explain {why the distribution of $\beta_{2n}$ has a larger mean in {procedure (5) than in the other procedures}.}